rjrpaz/adm-scripts/README.md

 ## List of scripts

+*bajar-lynx.pl*: download objects from a list using lynx.

 *crypt.c*: encrypt a text using the same algorithm that is used by Linux os.
 You can compile the command like this:

 ```bash